sawickipatryk/ToDo/README.md

 # ToDo aplication

 ## General info
-This project is simple ToDo ap;ication.
+This project is simple ToDo aplication.

 ## Technologies
 Project is created with: